-I’ve found quite a lot of evidence in the Freemasons’ Library and elsewhere for a network of men who were involved in the occult in mid-19th century Britain, studying old texts, investigating symbolism, resurrecting or inventing ritual or any combination of the four.
+There’s quite a lot of evidence in the Freemasons’ Library and elsewhere for a network of men who were involved in the occult in mid-19th century Britain, studying old texts, investigating symbolism, resurrecting or inventing ritual or any combination of the four.
 It was inevitable, really, that William Alexander should get to know many of these men and be invited by them to join the occult societies and orders they founded (the GD being one, of course), though I haven’t found any evidence that William Alexander ever founded an order or society himself.
-I use the word ‘men’ here advisedly: even after the founding of the GD none of the networkers William Alexander knew were women; and although the rules of one or two organisations that were founded accepted women members in theory, none of them seem to have had any women initiates in practice.
+I use the word ‘men’ here advisedly: even after the founding of the GD, none of the networkers William Alexander knew were women; and although the rules of one or two organisations that were founded accepted women members in theory, none of them seem to have had any women initiates in England.

 Benjamin Cox, who was initiated into the GD (died 1895)